AlexBeltran31/mysql_estructure/exercise_01/README.md

-CUL D'AMPOLLA - Optital Store Database
+CUL D'AMPOLLA - Optical Store Database
 This project contains the MySQL database desgn and implementation for an optical store that wants to digitize the management of its clientes, suppliers, employees and sales.

 DESCRIPTION.